Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

 Use [Docker Compose](https://docs.docker.com/compose/) to install AI Unlimited.
 With Docker Compose, you can easily configure, install, and upgrade your Docker-based AI Unlimited installation.

+***MEM: Let's remove the second intro sentence.
+If they want to learn about Compose, they can click the link.
+We don't need to say it's easy--or sell them on the idea of using Compose--as we're not giving them a choice of options.***

 1. Open a terminal window and pull the Docker image from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).

 ```bash